Kiln House: Background

-Fleetwood Mac recorded after the departure of Peter Green, a founding member of Fleetwood Mac.
+Kiln House was recorded after the departure of Peter Green, a founding member of Fleetwood Mac.
 Around the time of Green's final performance with the band on 28 May 1970, the remaining members regrouped by moving to the English countryside with their wives, children, and road managers.
 John McVie commented that "The legs went out from under us, and we were faced with a future without Peter."

 The album title is taken from the name of two converted oast houses, known as Kiln House, in Truncheaunts Lane in East Worldham, near Alton, Hampshire.
 The oast houses had previously been used for drying hops for beer brewing and were later combined into one building.
 In 1977, the property became a listed building.

 The band leased Kiln House and lived there communally with their families for a six-month period in 1970.
 Mick Fleetwood married Jenny Boyd at the house on 20 June 1970.
 McVie recalled that they spent some of their time smoking hashish and making tie-dye shirts at the property.
 The band converted one of the spaces within the facility into a music room.
 Boyd described the space as a converted barn and said that the band used the room to rehearse material.
 She recalled occasionally overhearing Kirwan singing wordless vocals over the music as they practiced.
 Spencer later recounted his memories recording the album in a Q&A.

 I remember sitting with Mick, Danny and Christine in a small side room off the practice studio that occupied what decades ago used to be the oast-drying place for the making of beer and mulling over our future.
 All we knew, Danny and I, was that we had some material to record.